Hours: Mon. - Sat. 9am till 6:30pm • Sun. 10am - 4:30pm

 Aaron and Jessica's family is one of the founding families in the USA.
 They settled across the river from what is now Philadelphia in 1626.

-In 1637 their great-grandfather from which they descended was born.
+In 1637 their great-grandfather from which they descended was born here.
 He is now buried in a little church yard across the river from Philadelphia.
-Located near the border of Chester and Lancaster County is Aaron and Jessica's home.
-The area was referred to as "The gap in the hills".
+Aaron and Jessica's farm is located near the border of Lancaster and Chester Counties.
+Their house is the oldest standing home in Lancaster County.
+The area is referred to as "The Gap in the Hills".

 William Penn came there in 1700 to meet with Indians and purchase the land.
 Jessica likes to say "America was born in our front yard".
 Their house was originally a trading post which became an Inn.
 It was the last stage stop on the road from Philadelphia to Lancaster.General Lafeyette (Washington's Assistant), Benjamin Franklin, notables and other signer's of the Declaration & Constitution Articles of Confederation stayed at the house.